atomic-package/docs/docs/pages/sticky.md

 # Sticky

-<p class="uk-text-lead">Make elements remain at the top of the viewport, like a sticky navigation.</p>
+<p class="text docsLeadText">Make elements remain at the top of the viewport, like a sticky navigation.</p>

 ## Usage